radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 Categories can be used to declare either instane methods or class methods but are not usually suitable for declaring additional properties.
 It is valid syntax to include a property declaration in a category interface, but it is not possible to declare an additional instance variable in a category.
 This means the compiler will not synthesize any instance variable, nor will it synthesize any property accessor methods.
 You can write your own accessor methods in the category implementation, but you will not be able to keep track of a value for that property unless it is already stored by the original class.

-Any methods added by a category are available to all instances of the class and its subclasses, you will need to import the category header file in any source code file where you wish to use the additional methods, otherwise you will run into compiler warnings and errors.
+Any methods added by a category are available to all instances of the class and its subclasses, you will need to import the category header file in any source code file where you wish to use the additional methods.

 ```objectivec
 #import NSString+Utils.h